mindee/mindee-api-python/docs/extras/guide/proof_of_address_v1.md

 # Load a file from disk
 input_doc = mindee_client.source_from_path("/path/to/the/file.ext")

-# Load a file from disk and parse it.
+# Load a file from disk and enqueue it.
-# The endpoint name must be specified since it cannot be determined from the class.
-result: PredictResponse = mindee_client.parse(product.ProofOfAddressV1, input_doc)
+result: AsyncPredictResponse = mindee_client.enqueue_and_parse(
+    product.ProofOfAddressV1,
+    input_doc,
+)

 # Print a brief summary of the parsed data
 print(result.document)